CO2 laser cutting employs a focusing lens to direct CO2 laser beams onto the material’s surface, causing it to melt.

-After the 70s, in order to improve the incision quality of flame cutting, the oxyethane precise flame cutting and plasma cutting were popularized.
+In the 1970s, to improve the quality of flame cuts, oxyethane precision flame cutting and plasma cutting became popular.

-In order to reduce the manufacturing cycle of large-scale stamping mold, CNC stamping and electroprocessing technology were promoted.
+To reduce the manufacturing cycle time for large-scale stamping molds, CNC stamping and electroprocessing technology were promoted.

 Obvious advantages of CO2 laser cutting technology over other methods:

 - High precision (general hole center deviation is 0.1 — 0.4 mm while contour deviation is 0.1-0.5 mm)

 - Good surface roughness of incision(generally Ra 12.5-25 microns)

 - Cutting beams can be welded without further processing.

 For instance, a 2KW laser with a cutting speed of 1.6m/min can cut through 8mm thick carbon steel, while a cutting speed of 3.5m/min can be achieved for 2mm thick stainless steel.
 The laser cutting process results in a small thermal influence area and minimal deformation.

 Clean, safe and non-pollution:

 The use of CO2 laser cutting significantly improves the working environment for operators.
 While it may not surpass electro-processing in terms of precision and surface roughness of cuts, and may have limitations in cutting thickness compared to flame and plasma cutting, its advantages have led to its replacement of traditional cutting techniques, particularly for cutting non-metallic materials.